Updated: Jan 22

 To identify what operations need to be accomplished and how often, condition-based maintenance integrates prescribed guidelines with repair and performance data.
 When you've agreed on these parameters, maintenance software can help you with everything from logging sensor data to initiating work orders and scheduling maintenance.
 Integrating sensor data with maintenance software can make it much easier, faster, and more accurate for reliability engineers, maintenance managers, and technicians to acquire, manage, and analyse data.

-It's critical that all members of the maintenance team are properly trained on the concept of CBM, its benefits, and how to use the systems if you want your CBM strategy to be as efficient and effective as possible.
+All members of the maintenance team must be properly trained on the concept of CBM, its benefits, and how to use the systems if you want your CBM strategy to be as efficient and effective as possible.
 This will boost buy-in, reduce user error, and improve overall process reliability.
 The numerous types of condition monitoring and how they benefit each asset at your facility should be thoroughly explained during training.

 Benefits and Challenges of CBM